swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

        (r/map resp/key->keyword))
 ```

-We also way to detect user hover over items in the menu to track
+We need to detect user hover over items in the menu to track
 potential selections.

 ```